sijo-jose-accion/django-aws-template/README.md

 $ django-admin.py startproject --template=https://github.com/dkarchmer/django-aws-template/archive/master.zip --extension=py,md,html,env,json my_proj
 ```

+The do the following manual work:

+* Search and replace `mydomain.com` with your own domain
+* Search and replace `mystaticbucket` with your own S3 Bucket Name
+* Search  `need-value` and add the appropriate value based on your setup

 *Rest of this README will be copied to the generated project.*

 {% endcomment %}